Stranmor/gemini-proxy-key-rotation-rust/README.md

 - **Comprehensive Testing**: 42+ automated tests ensure reliability

 ## Architecture

+### Tokenizer Initialization and Token Limit Enforcement

+- The proxy uses a shared tokenizer to compute request token counts before forwarding.
+- Initialization is fail-fast in production: if tokenizer cannot be initialized at startup, the app aborts.
+- In test/dev mode, a minimal whitespace-based fallback tokenizer is installed automatically to keep local workflows unblocked.
+- A configurable limit (`server.max_tokens_per_request`) guards requests:
+  - If the computed token count exceeds the limit, the request is rejected with `RequestTooLarge`.
+  - Prometheus-style metrics are emitted:
+    - `request_token_count` (histogram): per-request token count
+    - `token_limit_blocks_total` (counter): increments on limit-based rejections

 The Gemini Proxy Key Rotation service is built with a modular architecture, leveraging Rust's ownership and concurrency features to ensure high performance and reliability.
 Below are the core components and their interactions: